nasa/CTF/README.md

 ### Developing New Test Scripts

 The CTF tool provides a [CTF Editor](tools/ctf_ui/README.md) to assist in the creation, modification, and running of scripts.
 Currently, the editor can be obtained from the repository above.
-Please refer to the [CTF Editor User's Guide](docs/ctf_editor/usage_guide.md) for information on how to run and use the editor.

 Refer to the following [guide](docs/ctf/ctf_json_test_script_guide.md) for information on the JSON input script file description.
 This is useful when scripts are to be written manually without the aid of the editor.